Analysis | Understanding the Tangled U.S.-Iraq Relationship

 After the Sept.
 11, 2001, terrorist attacks on the U.S. by the Afghanistan-based jihadist group al-Qaeda, the U.S., under President George W. Bush, George H.W.
 Bush’s son, accused the Iraqi regime of having links with al-Qaeda and of continuing to possess weapons of mass destruction, some of which had been discovered and destroyed by United Nations inspectors after the 1991 war.
 In 2003, the U.S. invaded Iraq and dismantled Saddam’s regime.
 It never proved the link to al-Qaeda or found any additional weapons of mass destruction.

 They returned in 2014 at the invitation of Iraq’s government after its army collapsed under the advance of Islamic State.
 The U.S.-led coalition combined airstrikes with support for local forces fighting the group on the ground.
-Islamic State was pushed from its last urban stronghold in Iraq in mid-2017 and in Syria at the end of 2018.
-Its surviving fighters have turned to insurgency tactics such as bombings, sniper attacks and targeted killings in both countries.
+Islamic State’s surviving fighters have turned to insurgency tactics such as bombings, sniper attacks and targeted killings in both countries.
 In its campaign against the group, Iraq’s government has leaned heavily not just on the U.S.-led coalition but on Shiite militias, some of which are backed by Iran.
-The U.S. blamed one such militia for a December rocket attack on an Iraqi base housing American personnel and a siege of the U.S. Embassy in Iraq, acts that precipitated the U.S. killing of Iranian General Qassem Soleimani in a drone strike near the Baghdad airport.
+The U.S. blamed one such militia for a December rocket attack on an Iraqi base housing American personnel and a siege of the U.S. Embassy in Iraq, acts that precipitated the U.S. killing of Soleimani.

 To contact the reporter on this story: Glen Carey in Washington at gcarey8@bloomberg.net